tychonievich/graphics/md/text/dialect.md

 # requestAnimationFrame

 Not really WebGL but related to creating animations:
-Javascript provides multiple animation-creating functions, including `setTimeout`, `setInterval`, and `requestAnimationFrame`.
+JavaScript provides multiple animation-creating functions, including `setTimeout`, `setInterval`, and `requestAnimationFrame`.
 Each of these has different properties, and each can be used in several ways to create various animated and time-delayed behaviors.